cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 ### Install SQL Server and client

 1. **Database server**:
-   - **SQL Server 2022 Express** self-hosted is sufficient to demonstrate for this project.
+   - **SQL Server 2022 Express** Can run self-hosted, which is sufficient to demonstrate for this project.
    - Do not deploy this project to a production server without careful study.

 2. **Server management**: Use **SQL Server Configuration Manager** to manage database services: